gameoflord012/CUDAMonteComputerVirus/README.md

 # CUDAMonteComputerVirus

 ## Installation
-Use this command after cloning:
+Use this command after cloning to add submodules:
 ```
 $ git submodule update --init --recursive
 ```